techpines/asset-rack/README.md

 * `debug` (defaults to false): enables the browserify debug option.
 * `compress` (defaults to false): whether to run the javascript through a minifier.
 * `extensionHandlers` (defaults to []): an array of custom extensions and associated handler function. eg: `[{ ext: 'handlebars', handler: handlebarsCompilerFunction }]`
-* `hash` (defaults to true): Set to false if you don't want the md5 sum added to your urls.

 ## Snockets (js/coffeescript)